Article

 - Your tax forms

-- The size of your system in kW and a breakdown of the equipment needed (solar panels, wiring, hardware, inverters, etc.)
+- The size of your system in kW, along with a breakdown of the equipment needed (solar panels, wiring, hardware, inverters, etc.).

 - The installation date

-- Installer, or contractor, information like the company’s name, contact information, certification, etc.
+- Installer, or contractor, information, such as the company’s name, contact information, certification, etc.

 - Copies of local permits for installation and inspection approvals